CIIC-CT-IPLEIRIA/.github/profile/README.md

 ## Computer Science and Communication Research Centre (CIIC) - Communications & Telematics (C&T) Group Repository

-Welcome to the **Communications & Telematics (C&T) Group** repository within the Computer Science and Communication Research Centre (CIIC) at the Polytechnic University of Leiria!
-This repository highlights select projects by our C&T team, focusing on advancing knowledge and innovation in:
+Welcome to the **Communications & Telematics (C&T)** Group repository, part of the Computer Science and Communication Research Centre (CIIC) at the Polytechnic University of Leiria!
+CIIC is a dedicated research center specializing in advancing knowledge and innovation across four key areas:

 - Computational Intelligence and Optimization
-- Communications and Telematics (C&T)
+- **_Communications and Telematics (C&T)_**
 - Computer Graphics and Multimedia Research
 - Smart IoT Ecosystems